Where: Face to face, via secure online platform (Zoom) or via telephone contact.

 - An accredited counselling qualification, to be in the 2nd year of a diploma or degree in counselling (first-year students will be considered), a social work qualification with appropriate counselling experience or significant relevant other experience.

-- Experience of bereavement training (& some counselling hours)
+- Experience of bereavement training (and some counselling hours).

 Apply and more information

 If you have passion and commitment to supporting people through their bereavement, please download the application form from our website and return along with a covering letter containing answers to the following questions: